 The responsibility for the initiation of the annual review of each faculty member, including recommendations regarding reappointment of each non-tenured faculty member, lies with the chairperson/head.
 The chairperson/head shall make a recommendation regarding reappointment (including non-reappointment) of each tenure-track and non-tenure-track faculty member only after considering the written report of the unit committee conducting the annual peer review.

 Prior to the chairperson's/head’s completion of the annual evaluation (including any recommendations based on the evaluation) in any year, the chairperson/head shall meet with the faculty member to discuss all issues related to the review.
 A tenured faculty member receiving a satisfactory evaluation may waive this required meeting.
 A non-tenure-track faculty member at the rank of associate professor or above receiving a satisfactory evaluation may waive this required meeting.
 A copy of the chairperson’s draft of the intended evaluation and recommendations to the dean shall be provided by the chairperson/head to the faculty member, who shall be given a reasonable opportunity to submit a written response before the chairperson/head prepares their final recommendation.
-A copy of the chairperson’s/head’s final recommendation to the dean shall also be provided to the faculty member, who shall be given a reasonable opportunity to submit a written response to be forwarded to each subsequent level of review.
+A copy of the chairperson’s/head’s final recommendation to the dean shall also be provided to the faculty member, who shall be given an r opportunity to submit a written response to be forwarded to each subsequent level of review.

 Except for non-reappointment, dismissal, tenure, or promotion decisions, a faculty member claiming that an evaluation or recommendation resulting from the annual review process violates their rights under established University personnel regulations, policies, or practices, has recourse through written appeal to the dean.
 This written appeal may request reconsideration of the evaluation by the dean, based on specific, articulated concerns.
 The dean shall make the final determination on the annual review.
 For non-reappointment, dismissal, tenure, or promotion decisions, other University policies and procedures are applicable.